JeffDeCola/my-verilog-examples/combinational-logic/alus/jeff_74x181/README.md

 ## SCHEMATIC

-I designed this processor form the 1972 Texas Instruments spec sheet.
+I designed this alu from the 1972 Texas Instruments spec sheet.
 I love the care and thought put into this.

 ![IMAGE - ti-74x181-schematic.jpg - IMAGE](../../../docs/pics/combinational-logic/ti-74x181-schematic.jpg)